Instagram Advertising Costs UK in 2024

 How do Instagram ads work?

-Instagram advertising works by placing advertisements usually in the feed of your ideal audience - in the grid, on Instagram stories or on reels.
-You can choose which placements you wish to put your ads in and can use various placements in a single campaign.
+Instagram advertising works by placing advertisements in the feed of your ideal audience—usually in the grid, on Instagram stories, or on reels.
+You can choose which placements you wish to use and can use various placements in a single campaign.

-Instagram is actually part of Meta (formerly known as Facebook ads) so to set up an Instagram advertising campaign, you actually use the Facebook ads manager.
-While you are able to create sponsored posts directly in Instagram, for a well-performing advertising campaign, we would always recommend that this is set up via the Facebook ads manager.
+Instagram is actually part of Meta (formerly known as Facebook ads) so to set up an Instagram advertising campaign, you actually use the Meta ads manager.
+While you are able to create sponsored posts directly on Instagram, for a well-performing advertising campaign, we would always recommend that this is set up via the Facebook ads manager.

 When it comes to Instagram advertising, there are a number of types of campaigns that you can create and it’s usual to have several types of campaigns or different “ad sets” running at once, but this will very much depend on your business and your overall budget.